Welcome to Reception and year 1!

 Mrs Colwell is always available to talk about any queries that may arise, offering an open door policy so please don't hesitate to ask anything.

 Our PE session are on a Monday afternoon.
-This will start after the children are fully settled towards the end of September.
+We have a sports coach who comes in and demonstrates ball games and activities with us.
 It is really important that you label EVERYTHING.
 Whilst changing for PE, kits often get mixed up and put in the wrong bags and if it's not labeled it's very hard to work out whose it is.

 We love to hear about all the special achievements and new things you have been doing out of school.
 Please use the 'Wow sheets' to share this news with us, however big or small.